realworldocaml/book/en/12-concurrent-programming-with-async.md

 When you run the search example, you'll notice that the application doesn't terminate even when all of the searches are complete.
 The Async scheduler doesn't terminate by default, and so most applications will listen for a signal to exit or simply use `CTRL-C` to interrupt it from a console.

 Another alternative is to run an Async function in a separate system thread.
 You can do this by wrapping the function in the `Async.Thread_safe.block_on_async_exn`.
-The `utop` top-level does this automatically for you if you attempt to evaluate an Async function interactively.
+The `utop` toplevel does this automatically for you if you attempt to evaluate an Async function interactively.

 </note>